Ideas-on-Stage/ideasonstage.com/content/news/2022-08-02-three-ways-to-simplify-your-presentations.en.md

 +++
 draft = false
-date = "2022-08-02"
-title = "Three Ways To Simplify Your Presentations" author = "Andrea Pacini" tags = [ "Public Speaking" ] news = [ "general" ]
+title = "Three Ways To Simplify Your Presentations" tags = ["Public Speaking"] news = ["general"] date = "2022-08-02" author = "Andrea Pacini" banner = "/img/news/message-delivery-visuals.jpg"
-banner = "/img/news/message-delivery-visuals.jpg"
 language = "en"
 +++
 Many business owners, leaders and professionals give presentations that are too complex.
 The consequence is that the audience fails to grasp the message and will not take the desired action.

 I believe that the more you say, the less your audience will remember.
 So you need to keep your presentations short, simple and to the point.

 Keeping it simple is one of the five key factors behind any powerful presentation.
-If you are interested in learning more about the others, I have written about them [here](2022-07-26-the-five-key-principles-for-powerful-presentations).
+If you are interested in learning more about the others, I have written about them [here](https://www.ideasonstage.com/news/2022/07/26/2022-07-26-the-five-key-principles-for-powerful-presentations/).

 In 1996 Guinness released their slightly surreal ‘Fish on a Bicycle’ advert.
 It finished with the slogan “a woman needs a man like a fish needs a bicycle” over a shot of a fish riding a bike.